uavos/apx-sim-xpl/README.md

 Models are developed by `UAVOS` and are used in the [APX Autopilot](https://docs.uavos.com/) for simulation and testing purposes.

+> The minimum X-Plane version required is 12.

 ## Models

 - [LR70](models/LR70) - UAV Helicopter 23 kg MTOW with diesel engine and electric tail rotor.